cubiclesoft/php-flexforms/docs/flex_forms.md

 The built-in states are:

 * formnum - An integer containing the last form number output (Default is 0).
+* formidbase - A string containing the form ID prefix (Default is "ff_form_").
+When Generate() is called, the "formid" state is assigned a value of formidbase + formnum.
 * formtables - A boolean that indicates whether or not to allow output of HTML tables (Default is true).
 * formwidths - A boolean that indicates whether or not to allow output of field widths (Default is true).
 * autofocused - A boolean of false or a string that indicates what field (if any) should receive keyboard caret focus (Default is false).